 Set out the timely and responsive testing, contact tracing and consequence management capacity needed to ensure effective delivery of this plan.

-Section six of our plan sets out the roles and responsibilities of the Salford case and consequence management team (CCMT) which will lead in all aspects of test, trace, contain and enable in Salford.
-An initial contact team will be created from the council’s contact centre staff – skilled in building trust and gathering information from the public.
-Specialist health protection, infection control and environmental health staff will then deal with the case and consequence management providing guidance, advice and support to complex settings, businesses and communities across the city and liaising with the Greater Manchester integrated hub and with the UK Health Security Agency (UKHSA formerly PHE).
+Section eight and nine of our plan sets out the roles and responsibilities of the Salford case and consequence management team (CCMT) who are leading in all aspects of test, trace, contain and enable in Salford.
+The initial contact team from the council’s contact centre staff are skilled in building trust and gathering information from the public.
+Specialist health protection, infection control and environmental health staff then deal with the case and consequence management providing guidance, advice and support to complex settings, businesses and communities across the city and liaising with the Greater Manchester integrated hub and with the UK Health Security Agency (UKHSA formerly PHE).

 Outline the governance arrangements in place to oversee and steer this work locally.